 Why I’m becoming more cautious on corporate debt.

 After a very difficult few months, the credit market is looking strong again.
-Central bank bond buying has made investors hold cash, there have been strong inflows into the market, and spreads1 have retraced about three‑quarters of the widening in the first quarter.
-Our macro market and sentiment indicators are still suggesting that being long corporate bonds in our portfolios could be the correct approach.
+Central bank bond buying has made investors long cash, there have been strong inflows into the market, and spreads have retraced about three‑quarters of the widening in the first quarter.
+Our macro market and sentiment indicators are still suggesting that being long credit risk in our portfolios could be the correct approach.
 However, there are three potential sources of upcoming uncertainty that pose a risk to this picture: a second wave of the coronavirus, a worsening economic outlook, and market volatility ahead of November’s U.S. presidential election.
 Let’s look at each of these in turn.

 I think a second wave of the coronavirus looks unlikely in the near term.
 There has generally been a minimal increase in virus transmission rates in places where the lockdown has been eased and it seems that progress is being made on developing vaccines.
 This does not mean that there won’t be a second wave at some point, but it does not look like it will happen this summer.
 It may be a risk for the autumn.